YavorMarkov/Python_Challanges_and_Solutions/README.md

 Note: If a throw results in more points than the remaining points, it is considered unsuccessful, and the player must throw again until they hit points equal to or less than the remaining points.
 Such a throw is considered successful.

-Example: With 100 points remaining, a throw that results in more than 100 points is unsuccessful.
-With 100 points remaining, a throw that results in 100 points or fewer is successful.

-Input:
+## Input

 The input consists of the following:

-The player's name - text
+- The player's name - text
-Then, until the command "Retire" is received, the following two lines are read repeatedly:
+- Then, until the command "Retire" is received, the following two lines are read repeatedly:
-Field - text ("Single", "Double", or "Triple")
+    - Field - text ("Single", "Double", or "Triple")
-Points - an integer in the range [0… 100]
+    - Points - an integer in the range [0… 100]

-Output:
+## Output

 The game ends when the command "Retire" is entered or when the initial 301 points are reduced to 0.
 The output should be a single line printed on the console:

-If the player has won the leg:
-"{player's name} won the leg with {successful throws} shots."
+- If the player has won the leg: "{player's name} won the leg with {successful throws} shots."
-If the player has retired from the game:
-"{player's name} retired after {unsuccessful throws} unsuccessful shots."
+- If the player has retired from the game: "{player's name} retired after {unsuccessful throws} unsuccessful shots."
-Example Input and Output

-INPUT:<br>
+## Examples

+### Example 1

+**Input**

 Michael van Gerwen<br>
 Triple<br>